 50 miles away, lies Butano State Park, a bit of a hidden gem that is not a normal tourist destination.
 If you are looking to hike near San Jose and Silicon Valley, this is the place for you.
 For an easy beginner hike, try the Butano Creek trail, a 2.1-mile-long trail with lots of Coastal Redwoods to view and tons of banana slugs.
 If you are a seasoned hiker, look no further than the 10-mile Six Bridges Trail to Canyon Loop.
 “This hike is long; but the redwood trees give it plenty of shade, making it easier to walk than most other long hikes in the California,” says Bill Simson, a travel blogger at WriteMyX and 1Day2Write.

 You cannot talk about redwood tree hikes without mentioning Yosemite National Park, home to the Giant Sequoias.
-Located four hours from San Francisco, this redwood forest works best as an overnight stay.
-A bonus is that Yosemite also has incrediblle valleys and natural monuments to keep your jaw dropping.
-For an easy and wheelchair accessible hike, take the Big Trees Loop trail.
+Located four hours from San Francisco, this redwood forest works best as an overnight stay and you can even stay overnight in Yosemite in a tent/cabin.
+A bonus is that Yosemite also has incredible valleys and natural monuments to keep your jaw-dropping.
+For an easy and wheelchair-accessible hike, take the Big Trees Loop trail.
 Or for a more aggressive trek, why not check out the Tuolumne Grove trail?
 Best visited in the colorful autumn, Tuolumne Grove offers you the experience of passing through a Giant Sequoia!
 Since the return trip on this trail requires you to turn around and head back up the hill, it may seem a lot longer than it actually is, a 2.5-mile round trip.

 The National Redwood forest is located furthest away from San Francisco at about five and a half hours away.
 The James Irvine trail is about 10 miles in total and traverses the hillsides and ridges.
 It’s worth doing even if you only take the first 1 or 2 miles just to see the redwoods.
 “If you can manage the full hike you will see plenty of beautiful vegetation and end up at the ocean, where it meets up with the Fern Canyon hike,” says Gillian Richmond, a writer at Originwritings and Britstudent.